sst/guide/_chapters/setup-error-logging-in-serverless.md

   We log messages using our special `debug()` method.
 Debug messages logged using this method only get printed out when we call the `flush()` method.
 This allows us to log very detailed contextual information about what was being done leading up to the error.
 We can log:
   - Arguments and return values for function calls.
-  - And, reqeust/response data for HTTP requests made.
+  - And, request/response data for HTTP requests made.

-  We only want to print out our debug messages to the console when run into an error.
-This is helps us reduce clutter in the case of successful requests.
-And, keep our CloudWatch costs low!
+  We only want to print out debug messages to the console when we run into an error.
+This helps us reduce clutter in the case of successful requests.
+And, keeps our CloudWatch costs low!

   To do this, we store the log info (when calling `debug()`) in memory inside the `logs` array.
-Finally, when we call `flush()` (in the case of an error), we `console.debug()` all those stored log messages.
+And when we call `flush()` (in the case of an error), we `console.debug()` all those stored log messages.

-So in our Lambda function code, if we want to log some debug information that only get printed out if we have an error, we'll do the following:
+So in our Lambda function code, if we want to log some debug information that only gets printed out if we have an error, we'll do the following:

 ``` javascript
 import { log } from "../libs/debug-lib";